 When I got into Tokyo I found a hole in the wall place in an alley by my hotel.
 There was no English so I just pointed at what I wanted.
 It was essentially a bowl of rice with raw salmon on top.
 Salmon is my favorite!
 I took it to my hotel room, had one bite, and went weak in the knees (though that could also have been due to the 26 hours of straight travel I had just endured).
 It was heaven.
 Heaven cost me about $5.

 Next, on a rainy excursion into Shinjuku for art supplies, I ducked into a tiny rotating sushi bar.
 It wasn’t really in the plan but I was walking home and it was pouring rain so I figured I’d eat.
 Twist my arm.
 Again, I wasn’t too adventurous.
 I got my customary salmon and tuna but this unusual white sushi kept taunting me.
 The belt on the bar was very short so it passed by my face several times.
 We got into this rhythm so that whenever I looked up the white sushi was there.
 We started flirting.
 “Oh my gosh that cute sushi is passing by again!
-Preen your hair and look disinterested,” my brain (trained by countless hours of watching my cat’s disinterest in each other, their current expensive toy, and me) told me.
+Preen your hair and look disinterested,” my brain said, trained by countless hours of watching my cat’s disinterest in each other, their current expensive toy, and me.
 The sushi disappeared around the corner.
 “OH!
 Here it comes again!
-Tilt your head slightly down, glance up, and look away and giggle,” brain said, trained by countless hours of Japanese films about Geisha.
+Tilt your head slightly down, glance up, and look away and giggle,” my brain said, trained by countless hours of Japanese films about Geisha.
 “Ok good.
 Next time say hello.”
 Oh my gosh!
 But it’s Japanese sushi!
 Should I say hello in English or Japanese?
 What time of day is it?!
 Should I say, “Konichiwa” or is there something else I can say that’s more flirty?
 How do you say, “I would like to put you in my mouth, take you home with me, and see you transformed in the morning” in Japanese?
 Let me get my translator.
 I settled for “Hello” and was so laser focused on the game that I didn’t notice that the people in the bar had grown oddly quiet.
 A Japanese person won’t stare at you when you’re being weird.
 They are very polite about eye contact.
 No, they were staring very intently at their own food.
 Time to grab the damn plate of sushi.
 Here.
 Look at it.

 But Sue Anne!
 What kind of sushi was it?
 Squid.
 And I eat squid!
 I’ll eat the crap out of calamari or even a cooked squid steak at a Japanese restaurant.
 But the texture is so different when it’s raw… dry heave, dry heave…